iurdan/haskell-life/README.md

 About
 ----------

-This is a Haskell implementation of Conway's Game of Life in that uses repa for efficient arrays and parallelization and SDL for graphics and keyboard/mouse input
+This is a Haskell implementation of Conway's Game of Life that uses repa for efficient arrays and parallelization, and SDL for graphics and keyboard/mouse input

 Usage